rmariano/itarch/posts/exploring-generators-and-coroutines.rst

 Notice that the value returned by the generator is stored inside the exception, in `StopIteration.value`.
-This might sound like is not the most elegant solution, but doing so, preserves the original interface, and the protocol remains unchanged, it's still the same kind of exception signalling the end of the iteration.
+This might sound like is not the most elegant solution, but doing so, preserves the original interface, and the protocol remains unchanged.
+It's still the same kind of exception signalling the end of the iteration.

 yield from
 ^^^^^^^^^^
 Another syntax change to the language.

-In its most basic form, the construction ``yield from iterable``, can be thought of as::
+In its most basic form, the construction ``yield from <iterable>``, can be thought of as::

     for e in iterable: